 “If you fail to plan, you are planning to fail” – Benjamin Franklin

-How did my marketing and advertising perform in 2017?
+How did my previous marketing and advertising plan perform?

 “Those who fail to learn from the past are doomed to repeat it” – Sir Winston Churchill